 In 2017 the University of Cambridge was chosen as THIS Institute’s (The Healthcare Improvement Studies Institute) home following a 9-month UK-wide selection process.
 The Health Foundation will fund the institute in the region of £40m over 10 years to support its set-up and development, with the aim that it will ultimately become self-sustaining.

 THIS Institute aims to create a world-leading asset for the NHS and for science by strengthening the evidence base for improving health care.

 What is improvement research?

 Improvement research builds and utilises knowledge to improve the quality of health service delivery for the benefit of patients and populations.
 This academic field draws on a range of disciplines in combination with the insights of those delivering and receiving health services.
 It aims to understand, help develop, and evaluate improvements to health care practices and policies.

 It has a strong translational component – with those who research, deliver and receive health care working together to create impact for patients, professionals and health economies.

 The University of Cambridge and their partners have set out a compelling vision for this ground-breaking improvement research institute, which launched in January 2018.

-Led by Mary Dixon-Woods, RAND Professor of Health Services Research and Wellcome Trust Investigator at the University of Cambridge, the institute will work closely with RAND Europe and Homerton College, Cambridge, and a wide range of other partners in the health service, university and charity sectors across the UK.
+Led by Mary Dixon-Woods FAcSS FMedSci FRCP (Hon), Health Foundation Professor of Healthcare Improvement Studies and Wellcome Trust Investigator at the University of Cambridge, the institute will work closely with RAND Europe and Homerton College, Cambridge, and a wide range of other partners in the health service, university and charity sectors across the UK.

 Seeking to strengthen the evidence-base for how to improve patient care, the institute will produce practical, high quality learning and will build research skills in the NHS, academia and beyond.